fredwu/fredwu.me-v3/src/pages/blog/2020-05-03-tips-for-becoming-a-better-software-developer.md

 This one hopefully should be obvious, if you haven't heard of it, please [read more here](https://www.google.com/search?q=growth+mindset).

 ### Have a StarCraft Mindset
 This one is "new", I've given a talk that includes more details on what it means, [check it out here](https://www.youtube.com/watch?v=MBczdO7RgNo).
-In essence, it's a mindset that requires you to always consider things around you, and forces you think beyond your narrowly focused task at hand.
+In essence, it's a mindset that requires you to always consider things around you, and forces you to think beyond your narrowly focused task at hand.

 ### Recognise the Dunning–Kruger Effect
 I once interviewed a mid-level developer who rated himself as a 9.9 out of 10.
 The [Dunning-Kruger effect](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect) is essentially the opposite of the [Imposter Syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome), both are very common in our field.